maxstar/forbidden-lands-party-sheet/README.md

 # Forbidden Lands Party Sheet
 A module for Foundry VTT for Forbidden Lands system.
 Adds a party sheet where you can visually assign party members to various travel activities.
-Provides convenient access to to rolls required during travel.
+Provides convenient access to rolls required during travel.

 ## Install
 1. Go to the setup page and choose **Modules**.